 All we can suggest is that you head over to their official websites and put in any relevant postcodes to make sure you should be able to get a signal - just click on the appropriate logo below to have their postcode checker open in a new window:

 These should tell you whether you're likely to get a 2G, 3G or 4G signal, but there are still other things you may want to take into consideration, which we will cover below.

 What is Wi-Fi and do I need it?

 A lot of modern devices, including smartphones, come with the ability to speak to other devices over a 'wireless local area network', or WLAN.
 The set of standards for this way communicating are called IEEE 802.11, and trade group the Wi-Fi Alliance lets any item conforming to its certification process carry the Wi-Fi logo, hence the fact Wi-Fi is now the commonest of the terms used to describe this form of connectivity.

 When it comes to smartphone use, Wi-Fi is usually associated with 'hotspots' - places such as cafes, airports, stations, etc where you can get online via your phone, laptop or tablet.
-Wi-Fi is also common in homes thanks to wireless broadband routers, while ambitious projects have seen larger areas covered by increasingly huge Wi-Fi networks: for example, London had one big Wi-Fi for the 2012 Olympic Games.
+Wi-Fi is also standard in homes thanks to wireless broadband routers, while ambitious projects have seen larger areas covered by increasingly huge Wi-Fi networks: for example, London had a big Wi-Fi network for the 2012 Olympic Games.

 All smartphones support Wi-Fi.
-Many of you might never use it, especially if you don't use your smartphone for much data traffic such as accessing web sites.
+You might never use it, especially if you don't use your smartphone for much data traffic such as accessing web sites.
 However, if you do, it can save a lot of money (as you won't be using up your allocated allowance) while often giving you a faster, better broadband connection when in Wi-Fi hotspot range.